 2. Monitoring your urine colour is another way to check your hydration levels.

+Studies have shown that levels above 4% can have consequences on your muscles performing.
+That means, more considerable fluid loss above 10% can cause hallucinations and heat stroke on top of your performance loss.
 Checking both of these may help suggest if fluid intake should increase during your training or racing.

 Hydration planning for cycling

 There are multiple brands of sports drinks available now, and this means picking the correct hydration strategy can be difficult.

 Sports drinks typically fall into these three categories:

 First, on the list, Isotonic sports drinks contain concentration levels of salt and sugar similar to the body.
 Hypertonic sports drinks, on the other hand, provide a higher concentration of salt and sugar to that of the human body.
 Leaving just the Hypotonic sports drinks, you guessed it.
 They provide a lower concentration level of salt and sugar than the body.